suraiya-jabeen/Assignment/README.md

 For this, I used Git to clone the repository from https://github.com/suraiya-jabeen/Week_Group_Assignment5.git.
 Then I launched the Visual Studio code terminal, and then I used the cd command to move to the directory folder.
-I wrote run the go run main. go command to proceed.
+I wrote run the go run main.go command to proceed.
+Two files that i have added

-what is needed!

-In case you haven't done so, install Go on your computer.
-A new directory called Week4_go_assignment should be created.
-Launch Command Prompt and use cd to get to the Week4_go_assignment folder.
-Create a Go file called "main.go" that has the welcome you want.
-Run the go-run main.go Command to see how your greeting is received.
+.substract.go file has substract code for substract function .substract_test.go file has test cases to check

+Here are the outputs
+PS C:\Users\surai\OneDrive\Desktop\Software Quality and Testing\Week 12\Week_Group_Assignment5> go test -v
+=== RUN   TestSubstract
+--- PASS: TestSubstract (0.00s)
+PASS
+ok